velipso/sink/docs/lib.md

 UTF-8
 -----

-The `utf8` library operates on strings (bytes), and only provides some basic functions for encoding and decoding.
+The `utf8` namespace operates on strings (bytes), and only provides some basic functions for encoding and decoding.

 | Function       | Description                                                                    |
 |----------------|--------------------------------------------------------------------------------|